NodeMixaholic/duckbart/README.md

 # duckbart
-A source-available and contributable alternative to ChatGPT and BingGPT (if you start your question with ANS:), under a modified MIT license.
+A source-available and contributable alternative to ChatGPT and BingGPT (if you start your question with ANS: or GPT-J doesn't understand...), under a modified MIT license.

 ## NOTE!